Award-winning technology reporter and co-author of Out of Office

 In Out of Office: The Big Problem and Bigger Promise of Working from Home, Warzel and his co-author, Anne Helen Petersen, use groundbreaking reporting and the authors’ own experiences to show how workers and employers across the country and the world are finding new ways of working in more productive, sustainable, and happy ways.
 Warzel and Petersen emphasize the importance of taking what we have learned from working during the pandemic and using it to create long-term benefits for workers and employers.
 As the authors make clear, there is another, more sustainable path forward for work that goes beyond long commutes and packed schedules.
 Combining key research with compelling and often hilarious personal stories of the co-authors’ (and partners’) own lives, Out of Office aims to reshape our entire relationship to work and cultivate a work-life balance that improves our lives and communities.

-Recently, Warzel started a newsletter called Galaxy Brain, which analyzes technology, media, and culture.
+Warzel also writes the newsletter Galaxy Brain, which analyzes technology, media, and culture for The Atlantic.
 Previously, he was a writer-at-large for the New York Times Opinion page.
 Warzel was the lead writer of the Times’ Privacy Project and co-author of ‘One Nation Tracked,’ a seven-part investigative series on smartphone location tracking, for which he was named a finalist for the 2020 Livingston Award for National Reporting.
 Before the Times, he was a senior technology writer at BuzzFeed News, covering technology’s biggest platforms, disinformation, and information warfare.
 He was the recipient of a 2019 Mirror Award for his reporting on Facebook’s privacy struggles.
 Warzel has appeared on various news shows to discuss his reporting, including CNBC and PBS NewsHour.
 He lives in Missoula, Montana.

 Praise for Charlie Warzel